communication

 Leadership Thought #227 – Connecting With Your Audience Is Not Optional

-In my experience, the best leaders are comfortable in multiple and diverse work and social settings.
-They are able to adjust their style to meet the needs of their audience or conform to the group dynamics.
+In my experience, the best leaders become comfortable in a variety of work and social settings.
+They can adjust their style to meet the needs of their audience or conform to the group dynamics.
 They understand that a leader without a receptive audience is handcuffed in his/her ability to turn a vision into reality.
-People tend to connect with others that they feel they can relate to.
-All conversations are a search for some level of common ground.
-The quicker you get there the sooner you can focus on the purpose of the discussion.
+People tend to connect with others whom they feel they can relate to.

-Leadership Thought #214 – Communication Is An Interpersonal Activity
+Leadership Thought #214 – Communication Is An Interpersonal Activity, Especially When It Comes To Conflict

-While email and text messaging are great communication tools, they are poor vehicles for dealing with conflict.
+While email and text messaging are effective communication tools, they are often inadequate vehicles for resolving conflict.
 Sadly, they can be used very effectively for instigating conflict.
-I’ve seen passive-aggressive behavior taken to new heights by individuals who don’t have to worry the interpersonal dynamics of looking another person in the eye when talking to them or reading and responding to group body language and other visual cues.
+I have seen passive-aggressive behavior taken to new heights by individuals who don’t have to worry about the interpersonal dynamics of maintaining eye contact when talking to others or reading and responding to group body language and other visual cues.
 It’s easy to rail against someone from a distance.
-It’s also common to misinterpret the intentions behind communication and jump to conclusions that may be flawed.